enkidevs/curriculum/Web/HTML/core-html-elements/update-hyperlinks.md

 ## Content

-New content to go here.
-The author must be updated to match a valid Enki account.
+There's another file to be updated on this topic, called `hyperlinks.md`.

 ---
 ## Practice